tyler-bennett52/todo-app/README.md

 #### Features / Routes

 No login currently, but To Dos can be created with details and difficulty level.

+Can access settings form via nav bar.
+Settings will be saved to local storage.
+Can choose to hide/show completed todos, how many per page, and set a sorting word (inoperable for now).

 Custom hook 'useForm' designed to DRY up form handling, specifically handling change and submit events.
 Typically forms are handled in similar ways so to prevent rewriting code we can abstract out the logic into this custom hook.